liquidctl/liquidctl/docs/kraken-x3-z3-2023-guide.md

 The most notable difference between Kraken X and Kraken Z models is the replacement of the infinity mirror by a LCD screen.

 In addition to this, Kraken Z coolers restore the embedded fan controller that is missing from the current Kraken X models.

+## NZXT Kraken 2023 Standard, Elite

+Kraken 2023 AIOs use the same pump and as their Z3 predecessor but the integrated led controller has been removed.
+The LCD resolution is 240x240 for the standard version and 640x640 for the elite one.

 ## Initialization